 But in most resources, you’re gonna find Strong numbers.
 Like the KJV, they came around first, and unlike G-K numbers they’re not under copyright: Everyone can use ’em.
 So they do.

-Although I recommend you get a computer bible, and click on the words instead of the numbers.
+And I recommend you get a computer bible, and click on the words instead of looking up the numbers.
 Way easier.